Rainton services was a pair of Little Chefs, until it fell victim to the A1 upgrade.

-The services had to be closed as the A1 was being upgraded to motorway and would take over the services as part of the expansion.
-For a while it looked like a new MSA would be built here, but plans never materialised as the owners, Malthurst, were more interested in a site near the A61.
+Plans to upgrade the A1 between Dishforth and Leeming Bar to motorway emerged in 2008, which involved widening the road here and consuming the land that Rainton services sat upon.
+For a while it looked like a new motorway service area would be built here, but plans never materialised as the owners, Malthurst, were more interested in a site near the A61.